widgetfactory/wf_responsive_widgets/README.md

 ```

 ### Plugin Options
-A few plugin configuration options are available in the plugin parameters.
+A few configuration options are available in the plugin parameters.

 #### Full Width Display
 Enable this option to display the media to fit the width of the page.